Uncertainty Prediction for Deep Sequential Regression Using Meta Models: Method

-Given the architecture depicted in Figure \ref{Fig:EncDecArch}, we summarize the three settings as follows: \begin{itemize} \item Joint Model (JM): parameters are trained according to Eq. (\ref{Eq:JMminimization}) with certain values of $\beta$ \item White-Box model (WB): base parameters $\phi$ are trained first, with $\beta=1.0$.
-Then, with $\phi$ fixed (non-trainable), parameters $\gamma$ are estimated. \item Black-Box model (BB): the meta decoder part of the model is removed, training $\phi$ only.
-Then, a separate encoder-decoder model is trained based solely on the input $\mathbf{x}$ to predict the residual $\mathbf{z}$. \end{itemize}
+Given the architecture depicted in Figure \ref{Fig:EncDecArch}, we summarize the three settings as follows:(1) Joint Model (JM): parameters are trained according to Eq. (\ref{Eq:JMminimization}) with certain values of $\beta$.
+(2) White-Box model (WB): base parameters $\phi$ are trained first, followed by parameters $\gamma$, also accessing $\phi$.
+(3) Black-Box model (BB): same as (2) without access to $\phi$.